breakandinspect/graylog/README.md

-The following GITHUB repo contains .JSON Extractor files (Log Parsers) for use with GrayLog 2.2.x: these include:
+The following GITHUB repo contains .JSON Extractor files (Log Parsers) for use with GrayLog 2.2.x and above: these include:

 - Untangle NG Firewall version 12